-Colorado Housing and Finance Authority, a body corporate and political subdivision of the State of Colorado, was created in 1973 and serves the primary purpose of investing in affordable homeownership, developing and preserving affordable rental housing, and supporting access to capital for small- and medium-sized businesses in Colorado.
+Colorado Housing and Finance Authority (the "Authority" or "CHFA"), a body corporate and political subdivision of the State of Colorado, was created in 1973 and serves the primary purpose of investing in affordable homeownership, developing and preserving affordable rental housing, and supporting access to capital for small- and medium-sized businesses in Colorado.
 The Authority is self-funded, and generated revenue is reinvested into affordable housing and community development in Colorado.

 To advance its mission, the Authority has multiple programs which target very low-, low- and moderateincome families and other vulnerable populations for both single-family and multi-family housing.
-In addition to its single-family investments, the Authority, as of December 2023, has approximately 90,000 affordable apartment units in its multi-family housing portfolio.
-Within this portfolio, the median annual resident income is approximately \$20,500 and approximately 32,000 units serve senior citizens.
-The Colorado Multifamily Affordable Housing Electrification Hub was launched in 2023 to equip multi-family housing developers with technical and practical knowledge related to design of fully electrified buildings.
+In addition to its single-family investments, the Authority, as of December 2024, has approximately 79,500 affordable apartment units in its multi-family housing portfolio.1 Within this portfolio, the median annual resident income is approximately \$21,700 and approximately 19,200 units serve senior citizens.2 The Colorado Multifamily Affordable Housing Electrification Hub provides multi-family housing developers technical and practical guidance related to design of fully electrified buildings.
 In addition to housing, the Authority's business lending program offers loans to growing businesses to support job creation.
-Of these loans, approximately 41% were made to woman-owned businesses and 38% were made to minority-owned businesses in 2023.1
+Of these loans, approximately 36% were made to woman-owned businesses and 45% were made to minority-owned businesses in 2024.3

-In 2023, the Authority made investments that had positive social impacts in Colorado communities, including:2
+In 2024, the Authority made investments that had positive social impacts in Colorado communities, including:4

-- Over \$1.9 billion provided in first lien mortgage loans to 5,298 homeowners; - 7,160 households received homebuyer education classes; - 34,859 loans in CHFA's single-family first lien mortgage servicing portfolio; - 5,630 new affordable rental housing units (including multi-family housing, rural housing, homeless housing, and units for seniors and veterans) supported by federal Low Income Housing Tax Credits and State of Colorado Affordable Housing Tax Credits; - Over 500 businesses served through over \$100 million in business lending; and - 319 organizations supported through community partnerships and donations, including a \$5 million deposit in the Native American Bank, which is a Community Development Financial Institution that serves Native people, communities, governments, and enterprises.
+- Over \$1.7 billion provided in first lien mortgage loans to 4,847 homeowners; - 6,674 households received homebuyer education classes; - 34,859 loans in CHFA's single-family first lien mortgage servicing portfolio; - 6,087 new affordable rental housing units (including multi-family housing, rural housing, homeless housing, and units for seniors and veterans) supported by federal Low Income Housing Tax Credits and State of Colorado Affordable Housing Tax Credits; - Over 550 businesses served through over \$145 million in business lending; and - 415 organizations supported through community partnerships and donations.